dsdanielpark/fine-tuned-korean-bert-news-article-classifier/README.md

   <details>
   <summary> See detail</summary>

-  - The BERT model has strengths in semantic inference through a slightly wider context and self-emphasis in the context than existing natural language processing models.
-Therefore, it shows that it is very difficult to classify the topic with only the use of article titles(limited length).
+  - The BERT model excels in semantic inference due to its wider context and self-attention mechanism, making it difficult to classify topics based on article titles alone.
-  - Nevertheless, it was surprising that the title of the article alone could be inferred with 82% accuracy just by fine-tuning the BERT model.
-  - If I could infer using GPT-3, the result would be much better in the same condition.
+  - However, fine-tuning BERT allows for accurate inference of article titles with 82% accuracy.
+GPT-3 is expected to perform even better in the same conditions.

  </details>